You can’t stand your husband anymore!

 A man with many friends may feel he’s missing out if he doesn’t regularly keep up with them.

 He might dismiss his wife’s desire for quality time together.
-He doesn’t feel man enough canceling plans with buddies just to stay home with his wife.
-This makes a woman feel alone and left out.
+He doesn’t feel man enough canceling plans with buddies to stay home with his wife.
+This made a woman feel alone and left out.